Happy emotions

 7 Happy Emotions (Positive Emotions You Should Nurture)

-Emotions are a powerful force that affect our physical, mental and spiritual states.
+Emotions are a powerful force that affects our physical, mental, and spiritual states.

-How often do you allow yourself time to pause, reflect on the emotions that you’re feeling and nurture them into something positive?
+How often do you allow yourself time to pause, reflect on your emotions, and nurture them into something positive?

-In this blog post, we’ll explore 7 happy emotions you should nurture to experience a more fulfilling life.
+This blog post will explore seven happy emotions you should nurture to experience a more fulfilling life.

 In positive psychology, the Broaden and Build Theory, founded by Barbara Fredrickson in 1998, suggests that purposely expanding the range of positive emotions we experience can bring a much more fulfilling life.